Civil union in New Zealand: Public opinion

-Before passage, the New Zealand public supported the bill, with opinion polls indicating around 56 per cent in favour.
+Before passage, the New Zealand public supported the bill, with one opinion poll indicating around 56% in favour.
 The bill was controversial in some quarters, attracting strong opposition from the evangelical Destiny Church and the Catholic Church in New Zealand.
-However, not all Christians were opposed to the Bill.
+However, not all Christians in New Zealand were opposed to the bill.
 Christians for Civil Unions played a role in the debates along with other Christian groups including the World Student Christian Federation.

 In the build up to the vote, there were several instances of anti-gay and lesbian protests and rallies as a way of dissuading public favour.
 The most publicised rally was the 'Enough is Enough' march through central Wellington, terminating at Parliament, in August 2004.
 The march was organised by the Brian Tamaki-led Destiny Church and involved thousands of church members and supporters, many wearing black shirts, marching down Lambton Quay punching the air with their fists and chanting 'enough is enough'.
 Also present on this march were members of the Christian Heritage Party and white supremacist group National Front.
+Victoria University of Wellington's UniQ and other queer groups held a counter-rally in response, and were joined by transgender Member of Parliament Georgina Beyer.

 Other protest action saw a theology student cover the windows of David Benson-Pope's South Dunedin electoral office with posters denouncing the bill.
 These bore the message 'Civil Unions Is (sic) Not Gay Marriage.
 Yeah Right' in a parody of Tui beer advertisements.
 Three months after the Civil Union Act came into effect, a Herald-DigiPoll survey revealed that a plurality of people who expressed an opinion either way were happy with the legislation.
 When asked "whether they were happy or unhappy with the way the law allowing civil unions is working," 46% said they were happy, 35.7% were unhappy, and 18.1% were undecided or refused to comment.

-Conservative Christian groups such as Family First New Zealand have questioned the low uptake of civil unions.
-LGBT organisations claim that this criticism is unfounded as there are fewer divorces after incompatible civil unions than with heterosexual marriages, particularly amongst Christians in the Southern US, who have displayed a higher than average divorce rate.
-This suggests that LGBT community members and heterosexuals who enter civil unions give more prior deliberation than those who enter heterosexual marriages.